A Love Letter to You 4: Critical reception

-A Love Letter to You 4 received generally positive reviews from music critics.
-Cyclone Wehner of Music Feeds stated that though “Trippie isn’t yet a hip-hop superstar to rival Travis Scott, Young Thug or Lil Uzi Vert”, “[h]appily, his latest mixtape, A Love Letter To You 4... could change that.”
-Wehner added that the project “is a defining work”, and commended its relatable lyricism.
-Thomas Galindo of Afterglow wrote that “the soulful, trademark emo rap songs do a great job [of] flowing with one another, and include many impassioned bops that are easy to sing along to.”
-Galindo added that Redd hadn’t released such “an impressive, cohesive project since Life's a Trip” (2018).
-Aila Durakovic of Niles West News opined that “the musical excellence of Redd is displayed perfectly in this album”.
-Durakovic also praised Redd’s use of features.
-Dawayne De Rios of The Declaration summarised that “A Love Letter to You 4 seems to be everything fans could ask for from the artist.
-Reviewing the mixtape’s deluxe edition highly favorably, Daniel Newman of RhymeJunkie wrote: “The deluxe edition of his mixtape did not disappoint sonically; Trippie Redd still brings his rock star style and rhythms to the beat, never switching up from the tone that he originally rooted in his music.”
+A Love Letter to You 4 received highly positive reviews from music critics.
+Cyclone Wehner of Music Feeds stated that though "Trippie isn't yet a hip-hop superstar to rival Travis Scott, Young Thug or Lil Uzi Vert", "[h]appily, his latest mixtape, A Love Letter To You 4... could change that."
+Wehner added that the project "is a defining work", and commended its relatable lyricism.
+Thomas Galindo of Afterglow wrote that "the soulful, trademark emo rap songs do a great job [of] flowing with one another, and include many impassioned bops that are easy to sing along to."
+Galindo added that Redd hadn't released such "an impressive, cohesive project since Life's a Trip" (2018).
+Aila Durakovic of Niles West News opined that "the musical excellence of Redd is displayed perfectly in this album".
+Durakovic also praised Redd's use of features.
+Dawayne De Rios of The Declaration summarised that "A Love Letter to You 4 seems to be everything fans could ask for from the artist.
+Reviewing the mixtape's deluxe edition highly favorably, Daniel Newman of RhymeJunkie wrote: "The deluxe edition of his mixtape did not disappoint sonically; Trippie Redd still brings his rock star style and rhythms to the beat, never switching up from the tone that he originally rooted in his music."
 Redd himself said in April 2020 that he considered A Love Letter to You 4 and Life's a Trip his best projects.